Funded traineeship for young graduates at the EU Delegation to Rwanda

 - and an application form

-Please mention in the subject of your e-mail: Funded Traineeship - PPI/Coop Section
+Please mention in the subject of your e-mail: Funded Traineeship - PPI/Coop Section (you may only apply to 1 traineeship per delegation, however based on your profile, the delegation could offer you a traineeship in another section).

 Important information to read before applying